-The tallest structure in Serbia and the highest tower on the Balkan Peninsula, at 204 meters, Avala observation deck is the perfect place to get a bird'-eye view of Serbia's capital city.
+The tallest structure in Serbia and the highest tower on the Balkan Peninsula, at its 204 meters, Avala observation deck is the perfect place to get a bird's-eye perspective onto Serbia's capital city.
 But the experience is far more than just the view.
-Built in 1965, the tower was demolished during the 1999 NATO bombing, then reconstructed in 2010.
-Today it features a 'gratitude boulevard's that displays 105 cement prints of those who helped with the reconstruction, but also top-notch facilities for visitors, from an elf village for the little ones to shopping and dining venues.
+Built in 1965, the tower was demolished during the 1999 NATO bombing, then reconstructed by 2010.
+Today it features a 'gratitude boulevard' that displays 105 cement prints of those who helped the reconstruction, but also top-notch facilities for visitors, from an elf village for the little ones to shopping and dining venues.